mircealungu/mircea/README.md

 # News
+- Nov '23 - Awarded a 2M DKK Villum Experiment grant to study the impact of hyper-personalized reading recommendations on the motivation of foreign languages.
+Work will be done in the context of the [zeeguu](projects/zeeguu.md) project.
  - Nov, 2022 - Visiting the lab of Gregorio Robles and Jesus Gonzales-Barahonja at U. Rey-Juan Carlos in Madrid
-- Oct, 2022 - Attending Vissoft 2022 where we're presenting two papers about [Git-Truck](projects/git-truck.md).
+- Oct, 2022 - Attending Vissoft 2022 where we're presenting two papers about [Git-Truck](projects/git-truck.md)
 - Sept, 2022 - Accepted to become the General Chair for the Vissoft 2023 which will happen in Bogota, Colombia

 [more news](news/history.md)